Mouayed-Fakhreldin/Workshop-2/Readme.txt

 ** Go to DBConnection.java and configure DB_USER and DB_PASSWORD to the user name and password of your SQL server ** Create a new database called "workshop2"
 ** Import "workshop2.sql" dump file located in our project folder into "workshop2" database

+As for running the .java files, I trust that you are capable of doing that on your own.
+If you have Eclipse, then you can just import the whole project.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------